 The Corporation may provide assistance to credit unions in respect of deposit insurance.
 Specific provisions are established for financial assistance provided to a credit union and for deposit insurance claims related to a credit union in financial difficulty.
-These provisions are recorded when it is probable that assistance will be required and the amount can be reasonably estimated.
-No payments or accruals were made in relation to credit union assistance in the current or prior year.
+These provisions are recorded when it is probable that payment out of the fund will be required and the amount can be reasonably estimated.
+No payments or accruals were made in relation to credit union assistance and deposit insurance claims in the current or prior year.